For Novice Class you will need:

 All dogs are different and you should select chews based on your dog’s teeth, health, and digestion, chewing strength and preferences.
 All toys and chews can be destroyed, and all have their pros and cons so be careful and supervise to prevent the dog from swallowing pieces of the toy.
 They should not be small enough to swallow (f they can fit the whole thing in their mouth its usually too small).
 Supervision while chewing is wise.

-I find the Kuranda Bed useful for some dogs when training them to go to their place/bed.
+The Kuranda Bed useful for some dogs when training them to go to their place/bed.
 Because it is raised, the boundary and distinction between on and off the bed is very clear.
+Remember dogs love conf beds.
+If your goal is to keep the dog off the couch, it will help if he has a comfy bed.

 I like the metal ones that swing open in the middle without having to remove them.
 You will need to measure your door width.
-Some of these do damage the paint on the door frame.
+Some of these damage the paint on the door frame.
+Get one that is a good height for your dog so that he will not jump over it too easily.